dslab-epfl/concord/README.md

 # Concord: An efficient runtime for microsecond-scale applications

 This repository contains the source code for Concord, which was published at [SOSP'23](https://dslab.epfl.ch/pubs/concord.pdf).
-In particular, it contains a) the two LLVM passes used by Concord to automatically instrument applications and b) the implementation of the Concord runtime on the ([Shinjuku](https://github.com/stanford-mast/shinjuku) and dataplane OS.
+In particular, it contains a) the two LLVM passes used by Concord to automatically instrument applications and b) the implementation of the Concord runtime on the [Shinjuku](https://github.com/stanford-mast/shinjuku) dataplane OS.

 ## Organization